The Asian American Writers’ Workshop is now accepting applications for the 2022 Margins Fellowship! APPLY HERE.

 AAWW MEMBERSHIP: Free membership to AAWW includes discounts on book sales and free access to general programs;

-GUIDANCE: AAWW Programs Manager will meet with you periodically throughout the fellowship year to discuss your career goals and how AAWW can help you meet them;
+GUIDANCE: AAWW Programs Manager will meet with you monthly throughout the fellowship year to discuss your career goals and how AAWW can help you meet them;

 FINAL READING: Fellows will take to the stage with their mentors for a final celebratory reading at the culmination of the fellowship year;